 EMDR is a revolutionary therapeutic technique which we utilize at our treatment center in NJ.
 It is a non-invasive, evidence-based method of psychotherapy used to help individuals suffering from Post-Traumatic Stress Disorder (PTSD).
 EMDR therapy is an eight-phase treatment that identifies and addresses experiences that have overwhelmed the client’s natural resilience or coping capacity.
 Through EMDR therapy, patients are able to reprocess traumatic information until it is no longer psychologically disruptive.

-Dialectical Behavior Therapy (DBT) is a cognitive behavioral treatment that was originally developed to treat chronically suicidal individuals diagnosed with borderline personality disorder.
-When someone is in active addiction for an extended period of time, they develop certain thought patterns that need to be changed.
-DBT assists in this process.
-DBT includes four sets of behavioral skills.
+Dialectical Behavior Therapy is an outgrowth of CBT that was originally developed to treat chronically suicidal individuals diagnosed with borderline personality disorder.
+When someone is in active addiction for an extended period, they develop certain thinking and behavioral patterns that need to be changed.
+DBT assists in this process by using four different core principles to create new behavioral skills.

 - Mindfulness: the practice of being fully aware and present in this one moment